Arab citizens of Israel: Politics

+Arab Voting

+The table below shows the votes of Arab-Israelis for Arab-led political parties, Jewish-led political parties and the satellite lists:

 Arab political parties

 There are three mainstream Arab parties in Israel: Hadash (a joint Arab-Jewish party with a large Arab presence), Balad, and the United Arab List, which is a coalition of several different political organizations including the Islamic Movement in Israel.
 In addition to these, there is Ta'al, which currently run with Hadash.
 All of these parties primarily represent Arab-Israeli and Palestinian interests, and the Islamic Movement is an Islamist organization with two factions: one that opposes Israel's existence, and another that opposes its existence as a Jewish state.
 Two Arab parties ran in Israel's first election in 1949, with one, the Democratic List of Nazareth, winning two seats.
 Until the 1960s all Arab parties in the Knesset were aligned with Mapai, the ruling party.

 A minority of Arabs join and vote for Zionist parties; in the 2006 elections 30% of the Arab vote went to such parties, up from 25% in 2003, though down on the 1999 (31%) and 1996 elections (33%).
 Left-wing parties (i.e. Labor Party and Meretz-Yachad, and previously One Nation) are the most popular parties amongst Arabs, though some Druze have also voted for right-wing parties such as Likud and Yisrael Beiteinu, as well as the centrist Kadima.

 Arab-dominated parties typically do not join governing coalitions.
-However, historically these parties have formed alliances with dovish Israeli parties and promoted the formation of their governments by voting with them from the opposition.
+However, historically these parties have formed alliances with dovish Jewish parties and promoted the formation of their governments by voting with them from the opposition.
 Arab parties are credited with keeping Prime Minister Yitzhak Rabin in power, and they have suggested they would do the same for a government led by Labor leader Isaac Herzog and peace negotiator Tzipi Livni.
 A 2015 Haaretz poll found that a majority of Israeli Arabs would like their parties, then running on a joint list, to join the governing coalition.